 Benedict College has been highly regarded and exceptionally ranked for its programs by several academic and traditional publications.
 For example, Benedict College was ranked as one of the top baccalaureate colleges in the nation by Washington Monthly magazine for creating social mobility, producing cutting-edge scholarship, and research.

 Benedict College has also been named a Historically Black College & University (HBCU) of the Year by HBCU Digest.
 Benedict College is proud to be part of the rich, HBCU tradition.
 HBCUs were originally founded to provide opportunities for African Americans who were excluded from the majority of college solely by virtue of their race.
 Today, they offer all students—regardless of race—higher education opportunities.
 Explore the benefits of an HBCU.

-Going against trends, Benedict College has enrolled 50% male students while maintaining an equal female population.
+Going against trends, Benedict College maintains a nearly equal male and female student population.
 This Midlands HBCU welcomes students from all 46 counties in South Carolina, 30 states across America, and 26 countries across the world.

 The College made front-page news in the spring of 2018 when it became the first South Carolina college to lower its tuition by 26 percent.
 Cutting tuition drew praise from the Commission on Higher Education, South Carolina’s education oversight body.
 The commissioner noted the move that Benedict College has made should be applauded because it offers students more access to higher education and affordability.